eProsima/vulcanexus/docs/rst/tutorials/core/deployment/ds_wan_tcp/ds_wan_tcp.rst

 .. note::

     The requirements to achieve TCP communication over WAN with Discovery Server as EDP in a real deployment are simply launching the three elements of the communication (``talker``, ``listener`` and discovery *server*) with their corresponding XML configurations applied.
+    To do so in a real scenario, setting the proper firewall or router configuration rules should be considered.
-    The remaining ``iptables`` and docker configuration and deployment have been defined to simulate WAN scenario locally.
+    The remaining ``iptables``, and docker configuration and deployment have been defined to simulate the WAN scenario locally.

 Clean workspace
 ---------------